art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 Lifeways Back Access Fund

-the Lifeways Back Access Fund is for Black, Indigenous and People of Color (BIPOC). we hold a prayer for the manifestation of the full expression of what reparations and land back can and will mean in this world. knowing that this full expression is not yet here, we highlight one aspect of that larger prayer: the return of Lifeways. we lean on the articulation of our kin and co-collaborator, Pınar Sinopoulos-Lloyd, who reminds us that many of the so-called ‘skills’ taught in the fields of nature connection and ancestral arts are,
+The Lifeways Back Access Fund is for Black, Indigenous and People of Color (BIPOC).
+We hold a prayer for the manifestation of the full expression of what reparations and land back can and will mean in this world.
+Knowing that this full expression is not yet here, we highlight one aspect of that larger prayer: the return of Lifeways4.
+We lean on the articulation of our kin and co-collaborator, Pınar Sinopoulos-Lloyd, who reminds us that many of the so-called ‘skills’ taught in the fields of nature connection and ancestral arts are,

 We are actively fundraising for the Lifeways Back Fund and if you, or someone you know might be interested in supporting, you can donate to the Lifeways Back Fund here with note/comment: ATTUNE.
 All proceeds will go directly towards supporting BIPOC participants accepted into the program to attend WE programming without charge.